Sandra Day O'Connor College of Law

-The Sandra Day O'Connor College of Law (ASU Law) is one of the professional graduate schools at Arizona State University in Phoenix, Arizona.
-The school is located in the Beus Center for Law and Society on ASU's downtown Phoenix campus.
-The law school was created in 1965 as the Arizona State University College of Law upon recommendation of the Arizona Board of Regents, with the first classes held in the fall of 1967.
+The Sandra Day O'Connor College of Law (ASU Law) is the law school at Arizona State University in Phoenix, Arizona.
+The school is in the Beus Center for Law and Society on ASU's downtown Phoenix campus.
+Created in 1965 as the Arizona State University College of Law upon recommendation of the Arizona Board of Regents, with the first classes held in the fall of 1967.
 The school has held American Bar Association accreditation since 1969 and is a member of the Order of the Coif.
 The school is also a member of the Association of American Law Schools.
-In 2006, the law school was renamed in honor of retired United States Supreme Court Justice Sandra Day O'Connor.
+In 2006, the law school was renamed in honor of Phoenix resident, Stanford graduate, and retired Supreme Court Justice Sandra Day O'Connor.

-ASU Law is ranked 30th overall in the nation by U.S. News & World Report, the 12th-highest public law school, and the higher-ranked law school of the two in Arizona.

 History

 The school was previously located in Armstrong Hall, adjacent to the Ross-Blakley Law Library on ASU's Tempe campus.
-In 2012, the school announced plans to relocate to Arizona State University Downtown Phoenix campus.
+In 2012, the school announced plans to relocate to the Arizona State University Downtown Phoenix campus.
 The first classes held in the new building, the Beus Center for Law and Society, were in the fall semester of 2016.
-The new law building cost $129 million, paid for with construction bonds, private donations and the city of Phoenix, which provided land and $12 million.
+The new law building cost $129 million, which was paid for with construction bonds and private donations.
+The city of Phoenix provided land and $12 million.
 The building is named for Phoenix attorney Leo Beus, who donated $10 million to the law school in 2014.

 Apart from the law school, the Beus Center also houses the Lincoln Center for Applied Ethics, The McCain Institute for International Leadership, the Sandra Day O'Connor Institute, Arizona Voice for Crime Victims, the Arizona Justice Project, and the ASU Alumni Law Group.

-Best Choice Schools ranked the Beus Center the 6th most impressive law school building in the world.
+Best Choice Schools ranked the Beus Center the world's 6th most impressive law school building.